khakhalin/notes/papers/Lillicrap2020backprop.md

 Finally, there are two more indirect and vulnerable, but cool arguments:
 1. Backprop-based ANNs are quite decent in predicting how cortex is tuned (refs from 68 to 72, including motor and sensorimotor regions), *unlike* computationally effective, but not-ANN-based models, which is super-inspiring.
-2. Backrop-based ANN are for now the only algorithm that approaches human- (animal)-like visual recognition (say, on Imagenet).
+2. Backprop-based ANNs are for now the only algorithm that approaches human- (animal)-like visual recognition (say, on Imagenet).
 Can backprop-like logic be, at least to some extent, inevitable? _At least if you loosen the definition enough to include any kind of parallelized vector-based descent?_

 Next point: If there's backprop in the cortex, then somebody needs to calculate errors, right?
 Guess what, there are neurons in the cortex that compute mismatches between predicted and observed sensory events!